No matter the stage at which a customer is in their journey to purchase, communication is key.

 Give Customers More Control

 For many of the inactive subscribers, you may not have enough data to know how exactly to re-engage them.
 Change from the approach of throwing everything at them and hoping they’ll find something they like.
-If the first 3 out of 5 emails were about something they aren’t interested in, there’s a good chance that the next 2 didn’t even get opened.
+If the first 3 out of 5 emails were about something they aren’t interested in, there’s a good chance the next 2 didn’t even open.

 Send them an email giving them the option to customize their interests.